Change Sending Behavior with the Rules Engine

 Testing your rules

-If you’re setting up a new template, modifying Google Analytics tracking, or making other adjustments to your emails, you can use rules to test these changes.
-You can set up an A/B split test, you can use a small percentage of your emails as a trial, or you can use Test Mode so no live emails are sent.
+If you’re making adjustments to your emails—like setting up a new template or modifying Google Analytics tracking—you can use rules to test these changes.
+You can also use the Split Test feature to segment a small percentage of your sends as a trial, or you can use Test Mode so no live emails are sent.